brlebtag/My-Commonplace-Book/README.md

 - Watch for Java's **finally** or Ruby's **ensure** operations, or any other **finallyish** function and what you're releasing.
 Not everything should be released or it's suitable to be released in that moment.
 Although it is the right place to do such a thing, you may have forgotten the resource was released and you try to use it somewhere else.

+- Be careful with async/await in a monothread model.
+Just because they are not running parallely doesn't mean someone else can't change your values.

 ## GIT

 - Always lock the master branch, preventing it from direct push or forced push.
 Use pull request and new commits instead.